JuliaLang/Compat.jl/README.md

 * `@nospecialize` has been added ([#22666]).

 ## Other changes

-* On versions of Julia that do not contain a Base.Threads module, Compat defines a Threads module containing a no-op `@threads` macro.

 * The `Expr(:macrocall)` has an extra initial argument `__source__`, which can be tested for with `Compat.macros_have_sourceloc`.